What we do

 Our Aged Care and Disability Services include the Home Care Packages Program and the Commonwealth HACC and Community Care Support Programs, designed to help people to live independently in the community for as long as possible.
 Click here to find out more including the many services programs and support groups for Seniors and Carers.

-Our CALD Early Intervention and Family Support Service incudes a range of fun and informative programs to help parents and families from CALD backgrounds.
+Our CALD Early Intervention and Family Support Service incudes a range of fun and informative programs to help parents and families from non English speaking backgrounds.
 Click here to learn more about our families programs including playgroups and women’s support groups.

 Meet Jeyapalan who came to Australia five years ago from Sri Lanka.